Natural processes greatly influence Waterton Lakes National Park and the greater Crown of the Continent ecosystem.

 It moved at a high rate of speed down the Cameron Valley along the Akamina Parkway.
 Later in the evening, flames were visible from the Townsite and on the north side of Crandell Mountain.

 The wildfire spread through the grasslands along the park’s Entrance Road.
 Overnight, it moved north and east out of the park and into adjacent lands.

-In the end, the Kenow Wildfire burned 38,000 hectares, including over 19,000 hectares in Waterton Lakes National Park, and had a significant impact on built infrastructure in the park.
+In the end, the wildfire burned approximately 35,000 hectares, including 19,303 hectares in Waterton Lakes National Park, and had a significant impact on built infrastructure in the park.